VR51/wp-favorite-posts/readme.txt

 	Make file name on click of View Favourite's button.
 	Insert file name as feature image for favourite's page (requires ability to select page used for favourites).
 	Make feature image (PHP).
 Store image in Feature Montage Gallery

+= 2.1.4 (2018-06-27) =

+* Security: Check post ID is a number before ID is sent to the database.
+Thanks to @kolshix

 = 2.1.3.1 (2018-06-20) =